Your perfect herb garden is waiting for you. We aim to show you how easy it can be to sow, grow, harvest and eat your perfect herbs in the UK.

 Storing sweet basil

 Home freezing is a great option for basil as it is for any of the softer herbs.
+Then have a look at some of our basil friendly recipes and ideas here.

 3. Chives Allium schoenoprasum